Guus Kouwenhoven

-Guus Kouwenhoven, often misspelled as Gus Kouwenhoven or Guus van Kouwenhoven (born 15 February 1942, 's-Hertogenbosch) is a Dutch arms dealer convicted for arms trafficking in Liberia during the presidency of Charles Taylor.
+Guus Kouwenhoven, often misspelled as Gus Kouwenhoven or Guus van Kouwenhoven (15 February 1942 – 6 September 2026) was a Dutch arms dealer convicted of accessory to war crimes and arms trafficking in Liberia during the presidency of Charles Taylor.

-Deported from the US
+Deportation from the U.S.

 In the 1970s, Kouwenhoven was sentenced to two years in prison in the United States after being caught in a Federal Bureau of Investigation sting operation along with his then business partner Peter Rombouts while attempting to sell 6 stolen artworks, including a Rembrandt.
-In this case he was sentenced to two years incarceration but served only 17 days before being deported from the US.
+In this case he was sentenced to two years incarceration but served only 17 days before being deported from the United States.

 Involvement in Liberia

-Kouwenhoven started his career in Liberia in the 1980s as the manager of Hotel Africa and later on headed the Oriental Timber Corporation (OTC), the main timber company in Liberia in the early 2000s, during the Liberian Civil War.
+Kouwenhoven started his career in Liberia in the 1980s as the manager of Hotel Africa and later on headed the Oriental Timber Corporation (OTC), the main timber company in Liberia in the early 2000s, during the Second Liberian Civil War.
 The company was used as a cover for arms smuggling from China and Serbia, via Viktor Bout an arms trader from the former Soviet Union who frequented the hotel and used it as a hub for arms sales all over Africa.
 Syrian-born Richard (Amar) Chichakli was the financial manager of Bout's arms operations.

 The United Nations issued an order in 2001 banning him from traveling because of arms trafficking, and banned arms trade with him.

 The three, Taylor himself, Kouwenhoven and Bout were arrested within a single year, while Chichakli evaded arrest for several years, and was caught in Australia in 2013.